nlef/moonraker-telegram-bot/docs/config_sample.md

 #	You can change the path for the logfiles.
 The default behaviour is to place them under /tmp.
 #	On a typical installation this would mean, that logs get cleared on a reboot.
 #	You can choose another location, if needed.
-#eta_source: slicer
-#	You can choose, which value to use for remaining time estimation.
-#	Values avaliable: slicer, file
-#	Default value is slicer.
-#sensors: mcu, ..., ...
-#	You can add temperature sensors, like the "mcu" sensor to be displayed in the status message.
-#	Simply enter the names from your klipper config, separated by commas.
-#	Default is not to display any additional temperature sensors.
-#heaters: extruder, heater_bed
-#	You can add heaters, like the extruder, or the bed to be displayed in the status message.
-#	Simply enter the names from your klipper config, separated by commas.
-#	Default is not to display any additional heaters.
 ```

 ## [camera]